-Pre-market approval is necessary before food derived from a GM crop may enter the Australian and New Zealand food supply.
+Pre-market approval is necessary before food derived from any genetically modified (GM) line may enter the Australian and New Zealand food supply.
 Approval of GM foods under Standard 1.5.2 is contingent on completion of a comprehensive pre-market safety assessment.
 Foods that have been assessed and approved are listed in the Schedule to the Standard.

 Standard 1.5.2 contains specific labelling provisions for approved GM foods.
 GM foods and ingredients (including food additives and processing aids from GM sources) must be identified on labels with the words 'genetically modified', if novel DNA and/or novel protein from an approved GM variety is present in the final food, or the food has altered characteristics.
-In the latter case, the Standard also allows for additional labelling about the nature of the altered characteristics on a case-by-case basis.
+In the latter case the Standard also allows for additional labelling about the nature of the altered characteristics.